image description

 He/Him/His

 Spencer McManus represents clients in all facets of commercial litigation.
-Prior to joining Keker, Van Nest & Peters, Mr. McManus served as a law clerk for Judge J. Clifford Wallace of the U.S. Court of Appeals for the Ninth Circuit and Judge Beth Labson Freeman of the U.S. District Court for the Northern District of California.
+Prior to joining Keker, Van Nest & Peters, Spencer served as a law clerk for Judge J. Clifford Wallace of the U.S. Court of Appeals for the Ninth Circuit and Judge Beth Labson Freeman of the U.S. District Court for the Northern District of California.
 He also served as an associate for an Am Law Top 50 law firm, where he represented companies in complex commercial litigation in federal and state courts and in private arbitrations in disputes involving breach of contract, fraud, anti-SLAPP, business torts, and consumer class actions.
 Spencer’s pro bono practice focuses on reproductive rights and voting rights work.

 Spencer McManus represents clients in all facets of commercial litigation.
-Prior to joining Keker, Van Nest & Peters, Mr. McManus served as a law clerk for Judge J. Clifford Wallace of the U.S. Court of Appeals for the Ninth Circuit and Judge Beth Labson Freeman of the U.S. District Court for the Northern District of California.
+Prior to joining Keker, Van Nest & Peters, Spencer served as a law clerk for Judge J. Clifford Wallace of the U.S. Court of Appeals for the Ninth Circuit and Judge Beth Labson Freeman of the U.S. District Court for the Northern District of California.
 He also served as an associate for an Am Law Top 50 law firm, where he represented companies in complex commercial litigation in federal and state courts and in private arbitrations in disputes involving breach of contract, fraud, anti-SLAPP, business torts, and consumer class actions.
 Spencer’s pro bono practice focuses on reproductive rights and voting rights work.